 For many of us, procrastination starts because of a lack of structure or incentive.
 Without deadlines or incentives, we find that the motivation to start and complete work just drifts away.
 This means that even though we know we should do some work, we start putting things off until ‘tomorrow’, or ‘when we’re not tired’.
 Sound familiar?

-But, if you find that deadlines alone aren’t enough of an incentive to get you to work, start to implement penalties that come into force when you miss your deadlines or when you aren’t productive.
+But if you find that deadlines alone aren’t enough of an incentive to get you to work, start to implement penalties that come into force when you miss your deadlines or when you aren’t productive.

-A great service to help you avoid penalties, and actually get stuff done, is stickK, a web app that fines you a small amount of money when you don’t stick to your goals.
+A great service to help you avoid penalties — and actually get stuff done — is stickK, a web app that fines you a small amount of money when you don’t stick to your goals.
 This means that whenever you don’t sit down to complete that website redesign for your client, or write those articles on your to-do list, you will actually get charged for failing.

 Many people find that once their procrastination starts to hurt their wallet, they start to take notice.

-Tip 5: Get a Work Buddy
+Tip 5: Get a work buddy

 Taking your productivity out of the home, and into a new environment, can help to transform your mindset and help put you in ‘work mode’.
-If you do do this, be sure to bring your work buddy along with you to give yourself an extra productivity boost.
+If you decide to do this, be sure to bring your work buddy along with you to give yourself an extra productivity boost.

 The best way to combat this is to meticulously plan out your day beforehand, so that as soon as you wake up, you know exactly what you have to do and can get started right away.

-Before you go to bed, or when you finish work each day, make a list of the tasks you need to get done the next day, ranked in order of priority, and keep this list by wherever you work.
+Before you go to bed, or when you finish work each day, make a list of the tasks you need to get done the next day, ranked in order of priority.
+Keep this list by wherever you work.
 Then, when it comes to sitting down at your desk and starting work, you already have a firm roadmap for what your day will look like, and your chances of drifting around aimlessly are dramatically reduced.

-When you’re planning your days, remember to schedule your work in set time increments, of 20, 40, 60, or even 90, minutes, and to include short breaks after each block of work.
+When you’re planning your days, remember to schedule your work in set time increments, of 20, 40, 60, or even 90 minutes, and to include short breaks after each block of work.
 Evidence shows that taking regular breaks helps us to retain information, give us time to reevaluate our goals, and helps prevent us from getting bored.

 Have you found a solution to your procrastination problems?